MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 Sets the IPD.

 Parameters
-* ipd : New IPD value to be set in millimeters
+* ipd: New IPD value to be set in millimeters

 **/api/holographic/os/webmanagement/settings/https (GET)**